Rethink State💡 Why You Should Model Events

 };

-This is where the magic happens: You can do whatever you want.
-Really 🚀🚀🚀
+This is where the magic happens: you can handle events however you like. 🚀

 const isLoading$ = GlobalEvent$.pipe(